XMPro/Blueprints-Accelerators-Patterns/Accelerators/Alternative Energy - Renewable View/README.md

   * SQL Username
   * SQL Password (Encrypted)

-For instructions on how to import <a href="https://documentation.xmpro.com/how-tos/import-export-and-clone#importing">click here</a>

 ## 1. Run SQL Scripts

 	* Execute the scripts in SQL Server
-	* Ensure the data is succesfully loaded into the database
+	* Ensure the data is successfully loaded into the database

 ## 2. Import the Data Stream

     * Assign Access to others as required

-	* Edit the XMPro agent "View Data"
-     - Ensure the URL and Integration Key are selected
+	* Edit the XMPro agents and ensure the URL and Integration Key are selected
-	* Edit the Recommendation agent "Run Failure Recommendation Rule"
-     - Ensure the URL and Integration Key are selected
+	* Edit the Recommendation agent and ensure the URL and Integration Key are selected

 	* Edit the Azure SQL agent "Read all Records"
      - Ensure the Server Instance, Username and Password fields are filled in correctly